Subgraph Entropy: Introduction

 In addition to achieving a Bers Lemma like result for metric graphs, we place Theorem \ref{thm:main} in conversation with the work Kim-Lim \cite{Kim2020}, which establishes a relation between the entropy of a graph $G'$ obtained from a graph $G$ by adding an additional edge between a pair of initially non-adjacent vertices.
 In some sense, our work concerns the opposite direction of starting with a unit entropy graph, deleting an edge, and estimating (from below) the entropy of the resulting graph.

-As mentioned above, In~\cite{ar:ACR23}, the authors study a piecewise Riemannian metric on the outer space of a free group whose definition is inspired by the classical Weil--Petersson metric on the Teichm{\"u}ller space.
+As mentioned above, in~\cite{ar:ACR23}, the authors study a piecewise Riemannian metric on the outer space of a free group whose definition is inspired by the classical Weil--Petersson metric on the Teichm{\"u}ller space.
 We show that, as in the case of the Weil--Petersson metric, this metric is incomplete.
 Unlike the Weil--Petersson metric and the associated mapping class group action, we determine that so long as the rank is at least $4$, the completion admits a global fixed point for the $\Out(F_{r})$ action.
 In fact, we conjectured that the entire outer space has finite diameter, but in attempting to prove this conjecture we ran into the need of a lemma along the lines of Theorem \ref{thm:main}.
+Indeed, points in the completion correspond to unit entropy metrics on proper subgraphs and measuring the distance to such a point is related to how much scaling is needed to increase the entropy on the subgraph to 1.
+Knowing that there is a subgraph whose entropy is bounded away from 0 gives a candidate for a point in the completion at a bounded distance.
+However, there is still some analysis necessary to bound the integral that computes this distance.
 We therefore reiterate the following conjecture:

 \begin{conjecture} The entropy metric (see \cite{ar:ACR23}) has finite diameter on the outer space for all ranks $r \ge 4$. \end{conjecture}

 We note that, in Section \ref{sec:roses} where we prove Theorem \ref{thm:main} for roses, we in fact show that the constant $C_{r}$ for roses can actually be taken to converge to $1$ as $r \rightarrow \infty$.
 We conjecture that this is true for general metric graphs: